Once your app has been built and tested successfully, you are ready to deploy it to AWS.

 To fix this, SST has the notion of stages.
 An SST app can be deployed separately to multiple environments (or stages).
 A stage is simply a string to distinguish one environment from another.
-The default stage and region of an app are specified in the app's

 Behind the scenes, SST uses the name of the app and stage to prefix the resources in the app.
 This ensures that if an app is deployed to two different stages in the same AWS account, the resource names will not clash.
 You can also prefix resource names in your stacks by calling the

 So if you want to deploy to a stage called prod:

 And if your prod environment is in a different AWS account or region, you can do:

 npm run deploy, you'll need to add an extra

 For example, to set the stage and region: